-Asthma and eczema are both linked to inflammation.
+Asthma and eczema are linked to inflammation.
 If you have one condition, research suggests you may be more likely than most people to have the other.

-Here’s what researchers currently know about the link between asthma and eczema, along with tips to manage both conditions.
+Here’s what researchers know about the link between asthma and eczema, along with tips to manage both conditions.

-Both eczema and asthma are linked to inflammation that’s often caused by a strong reaction to environmental allergens.
+Eczema and asthma are linked to inflammation that’s often caused by a strong reaction to environmental allergens.